Skip to Content

 The ease with which air plants are added to my home is remarkable.
 It’s easy to get into a routine of simply misting my plants once or twice a week after getting home from work.
 I’ve found that my Wednesday and Saturday routine hardly takes any time and is a simple task to complete.

 The only exceptions to this treatment are my guaranteed skinnier and my tectorums, which need more and less attention.
-I’ve found the easiest way to keep their routines separate is to place them in different rooms from my other plants.
+The easiest way to keep their routines separate is to place them in different rooms from my other plants.

 I keep my guarantee skinnier near their water source in the kitchen, so it serves as a reminder to mist them daily.

-My tectorums, on the other hand, are kept in my bedroom because since they need virtually no attention, it’s nice to be able to relax without feeling like I need to get back up to complete a task.
+My tectorums, on the other hand, are kept in my bedroom because since they need virtually no attention, it’s nice to relax without feeling like I need to get back up to complete a task.

-Air plants give me a great way to keep my living quarters from feeling too sterile.
-I haven’t explored many more varieties and hybrids of the tillandsia family, and I’m eager to keep adding them to my collection of plants.
+Air plants are a great way to keep my living quarters from feeling too sterile.
+I haven’t explored many more varieties and hybrids of the Tillandsia family, and I’m eager to keep adding them to my collection of plants.
 I appreciate adding natural beauty to my apartment without the disappointing feeling of watching it die due to neglect.

 Seeing the foliage of air plants gives me joy while taking very little of my time.
 Air plants are the easiest part of my life.